BartMassey/fml/README.md

 search was written in FORTRAN and looked to be really hard to use.

-So I wrote this brute-force depth-first search solver.
-I used Python 3, because apparently I wanted it to be as slow as feasible.
+So I wrote the brute-force solver you see here.

+I used Python, because apparently I wanted it to be as slow as feasible.
 Turns out it's plenty fast anyhow, running in about 2s on a sample lineup on my box.
 Aside from rewriting it in Rust, there's plenty of optimizations available if it turns out to be too slow someday.
 I don't think it will.

-The input (on standard input) is a CSV file.
-Each row contains the name of the movie, the price of the movie in dollars, and a predicted value for that movie in millions of dollars (fractions are ok).
-Note that the exchange rate between price and value appears to be $100K box-office per dollar in showing cost.
-All the solver does is find an optimal lineup given the prices and predictions.
+## Notes

 The solver takes the $2M penalty per empty screen into account, as well as the $2M bonus per best-performer